-The Cohasset Triathlon is proud to partner for the fifth consecutive year with the Juvenile Diabetes Research Foundation (JDRF) for this event.
+The Cohasset Triathlon is proud to partner with the Juvenile Diabetes Research Foundation (JDRF) for this event.
 Today we are the largest volunteer driven event for JDRF in the country.
-Over the last four years, through our racers individual fundraising efforts we have raised over $750,000 for JDRF.
+Through our racers individual and team fundraising efforts the Cohasset Triathlon has raised over $1,050,000 for JDRF.

 The JDRF was founded in 1970 by the parents of children with juvenile, or Type 1, diabetes, who were desperate to find a cure for the disease as quickly as possible.
 Type 1 diabetes is a disease that strikes children suddenly, makes them insulin dependent for life, and carries the constant threat of devastating complications.

 Kids with Type 1 diabetes no longer produce insulin, but without it, they cannot survive.
 Therefore, they must take insulin either through several shots each day or through an insulin pump which is inserted by catheter into the child and worn 24 hours a day.